 Did you know that it takes an average of 23 minutes and 15 seconds to get back to a task after a distraction?

-If you’re tired of constantly getting sidetracked and want to boost your productivity, keep reading for some practical tips on overcoming workday distractions.
+So if you’re tired of constantly getting sidetracked and want to boost your productivity, keep reading for some practical tips on overcoming workday distractions.

 How To Overcome Distractions And Boost Your Workday Productivity

 But fear not!
 By implementing some simple strategies, you can overcome workday distractions and boost your productivity.
-Here’s a step-by-step guide to help you stay on track:

 1. Break Down Large Tasks